 David Steeves BA, LLB, LLM

-David Steeves completed his BA in English Literature at Mount Allison University and his LL.B. and LL.M. degrees at Dalhousie Law School (now the Schulich School of Law).
-He was called to the Bars of Alberta and Nova Scotia in 2004 and Ontario in 2011.
-David completed his Articles in the Calgary office of a large national firm before accepting the Faculty of Graduate Studies Scholarship at Dalhousie Law School.
-On graduation, David was awarded the inaugural Race and the Law Prize for his work on juries in Nova Scotia.
-David has been an invited lecturer in law at the University of Western Ontario, Osgoode Hall Law School, and the University of Toronto.
-In 2013, his research on juries in Nova Scotia from pre-Confederation until 1935 was published in the first collection of African-Canadian Legal History by the Osgoode Society for Canadian Legal History and was recognized with the Peter Oliver Prize.
-As an undergraduate, he was a member of Mount Allison University's Senate, Student Administrative Council, and of its varsity swim team for which he was named an Academic All-Canadian.
-During his university years, David served in the Canadian Coast Guard as an Inshore Rescue Boat Coxswain.
-Actively involved in the community, he is a member of the Emerging Leaders Network of Greater Toronto Civic Action, East Coast Connected, and is Secretary-Treasurer for the Dalhousie Law Class of 2003.
-Currently, David's practice is focused on civil litigation.
+David has been an invited lecturer to law students, lawyers, and faculty at the University of Western Ontario, Osgoode Hall Law School, and the University of Toronto.
+His historical research on juries in Nova Scotia from pre-Confederation until 1935 appeared in a collection of the Osgoode Society for Canadian Legal History and received the Peter Oliver Prize in 2013.
+David`s scholarship has been cited by legal and literary scholars in both Canada and the United States.
+During his undergraduate studies, Mr. Steeves was a member of Mount Allison University`s Senate, Student Administrative Council, and of its varsity swim team for which he was named an Academic All-Canadian.
+During his undergraduate and professional studies, Mr. Steeves was a Deckhand and Coxswain in the Canadian Coast Guard.
+Actively involved in the community, he is a member of the Emerging Leaders Network of Greater Toronto Civic Action, East Coast Connected, and the Life Class Secretary-Treasurer for the Dalhousie Law Class of 2003.